We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 How do I compare these types of loans?

 - Property type.
 Some lenders may only let you use either a residential or commercial property as security, although some may let you use either.

 - Interest rate.
-Equity loans will generally still have higher interest rates than home loans due to the higher risk the lender takes on with a business loans.
-You should still compare your options as some lenders will be more competitive than others.
-You may also have a choice between variable and fixed rate options for equity loans.
+Equity loans generally have higher interest rates than home loans due to the higher risk the lender takes on with a business.
+You should still compare your options as some lenders will be more competitive than others and may give you the choice between variable and fixed rate options for equity loans.

 - Additional features.
 Some lenders may also offer additional features with equity loans, such as redraw facilities, a split loan option, interest-only repayments, and other features that you may want to take advantage of.
 Remember to check if there are any fees associated with these features.

 Benefits of business equity loans

 - Discounted rates.
 As you are putting up part or all of your property as security, the lender is taking on less of a risk, and may offer you discounted rates and fees on your loan compared to unsecured business loans.

 - Access.
 Unlike other business loans, which may require your business to be a certain age and have a minimum turnover, you can generally use an equity loan to finance a new business.